PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

 .. function:: enableHeartBeatTimer(delay);

     When user will enter single page on visit we will assume that total time spent on website was 0 ms.
-Function will measure that time more accurately.
+This Function will enable to measure that time more accurately.

-    :param number delay: **Required** Time in seconds, when send another request with heartbeat, default ``30``
+    :param number delay: **Required** Time in seconds, when tracker will send another request with heartbeat, default ``30``

 .. function:: enableCrossDomainLinking();